jxu0510/ac215_closedai/README.md

 ## Milestone 5

-In Milestone 4, we successfully implemented Continuous Integration (CI) using GitHub Actions, automating the build, linting, and testing processes to ensure seamless validation of new code merges.
-We also implemented tests and reached a coverage rate of 59.2%.
+In Milestone 5, we deployed the application to a Kubernetes cluster, demonstrating scalability by manually adjusting load levels.
+We wrote Ansible playbooks to automate the provisioning and deployment of both the Kubernetes cluster and the application.
+A CI/CD pipeline was implemented using GitHub Actions to automate testing, integration, and deployment, ensuring at least 60% test coverage and documenting untested modules.
+Finally, we integrated a production-ready ML workflow with automated data preprocessing, model training and deploying.

 #### Project Organization